-Mrs. Sholeen Wuest – Band Director
+Mrs. Sholeen Wuest – Director

-Like so many of our band students, Sholeen Wuest grew up in a musical family and joined every band, orchestra, ensemble, and choir she could.
+Like so many of our music students, Sholeen Wuest grew up in a musical family and joined every band, orchestra, ensemble, and choir she could.
 She studied at Wright State University in Dayton, Ohio majoring in music education and focusing on personal ambitions.
 It was about that time that Jesus Christ became her personal Lord and Savior and her focus shifted from serving herself to serving Him.
 And so, instead of playing in the Dayton Philharmonic Orchestra and directing children in a public school band, she became the music director of a church where she led the congregation in praise and worship and directed a variety of musical groups.
 A few years after Sholeen and her husband, Mike,

-Mr. David Steffens – Assistant Director
+Mr. David Steffens - Intermediate Band Director

 David Steffens received his Bachelor of Music Education from Evangel College in Springfield MO in 1989.
 He taught public school band and elementary music for three years in Missouri before moving to Nashville in 1992 at which point he got involved in the operations end of the Christian music industry (where he has been ever since).
 Since his school teaching days he keeps up with his playing and singing in his church’s worship team and choir, and in a small music studio at his home.
 His wife, Susan, homeschools their six children, of which the oldest two are currently involved in the Nashville Notes program.
 His wife Susan is also a violinist and keeps active playing in church and with the Trevecca Symphony Orchestra (thus their children have very little chance of escaping home without absorbing at least some kind of musical indoctrination!).
-David currently directs the Intermediate Band.

 Mrs. Susan Steffens - Orchestra Director